LeilaSmh/Spring_Students/README.md

 ## Installation
 springproject.sql contains the tables you need to run the application

-Run the sql script in whatever database server you are using
+Run the sql script in the MySQL server you are using

 Unzip and import into Eclipse IDE